harterrt/harterrt/content/mozilla/cascading_metrics.md

 Our main goal is to improve MAU, but to make the goal more manageable we focused our strategy on improving retention.
-Our hope is that improving retention will in-turn improve MAU.
+Our hope is that improving retention will, in-turn, improve MAU.

 I've seen this concept of leading and lagging metrics discussed pretty often in leadership literature,